slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 ### On vision

+> *"Vision is the art of seeing things invisible."
+-- Jonathan Swift [1667]*

-> *"Vision without action is a daydream.
-Action with without vision is a nightmare."
+Vision without action is a daydream.
+Action with without vision is a nightmare.
--- vox populi*

 > *"If I have seen farther than others, it is because I was standing on the shoulders of giants."
 -- Isaac Newton [1642]*

-> *"Vision is the art of seeing things invisible."
--- Jonathan Swift [1667]*

 > *"To accomplish great things we must dream as well as act."
 -- Anatole France [1844]*